TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 1/2 Peter 1.21.md

 ---

-For no prophecy ever came by the will of man: but men spake from God, being moved by the Holy Spirit.
+For no prophecy ever came by the will of man: but holy men of God spoke, being moved by the Holy Spirit.